Most modules are not currently documented. Helping out with their documentation is a great way to contribute to the project!

 Prelude modules are plain old Elisp libraries - there's absolutely nothing magical about them.
-Most of them simply install a few package and provide some sensible baseline configuration for them.
+Most of them simply install a few Emacs packages and provide some sensible baseline configuration for them.
 Here's a real example.

 To use a module you simple have to require it.
 No new concepts.
 No magic.

 The following programming languages have enhanced support in Prelude: